danymat/Obsidian-Markdown-Parser/README.md

 self.fStream = file.read()
 file.close()

+findYAMLTags = YamlParser(self.fStream)
 # find all values for a particular key
-findYAMLTags = YamlParser(self.fStream)
-# the first parameter ("findvalue") will choose to run ._findValueInYAML(), the second parameter is the key
-# this will return a set with the values
+# this will return a set with the values that have "tags" as key
 values = findYAMLTags.findAllYAML("findvalue", "tags")

+yamlIterator = YamlParser(self.fStream)
 # return all keys and values as a dictionary with the key as string and its values as set
-yamlIterator = YamlParser(self.fStream)
-# will call ._iterateYAML(), the parameter must be "iterate" and print it
 print(yamlIterator.findAllYAML("iterate"))
-# prints the associated file name to the YAML; just for testing purposes
-print(self.fileName)
 ```

+#### Methods

+- `.findAllYAML()` with the parameters `"findvalue"` and `"{key}"` with `{key}`
+  as the YAML key returns the associated values as a set
+- `.findAllYAML()` with the parameter `"iterate"` will return all key-value
+  pairs in YAML as a dictionary with the key as a string and its associated
+  values as a set

 ### MarkdownFile